richelbilderbeek/franjo_pong/README.md

 # franjo_pong

-Pong with the head of professor Franjo Weissing
+Pong with the head of professor Franjo Weissing.